TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 where:
 - `identifier` - the patient identifier
-- `mhcIAlleles` - the list of MHC I alleles of the patient for HLA-A, HLA-B and HLA-C. If homozygous, an allele should be added twice.
+- `mhcIAlleles` - "," separated MHC I alleles of the patient for HLA-A, HLA-B and HLA-C. If homozygous, an allele should be added twice.
-- `mhcIIAlleles` - the list of MHC II alleles of the patient for HLA-DRB1, HLA-DQA1, HLA-DQB1, HLA-DPA1 and HLA-DPB1.
+- `mhcIIAlleles` - "," separated  MHC II alleles of the patient for HLA-DRB1, HLA-DQA1, HLA-DQB1, HLA-DPA1 and HLA-DPB1.
 If homozygous, an allele should be added twice.
 - `isRnaAvailable` - whether RNA was available for the analysis. ***If  false, then expression value will be imputed from TCGA gene expression data.*** If true, then the `VAF_in_RNA` field will be used, else `VAF_in_DNA` will be used.
 - `tumorType` - tumour entity in TCGA study abbreviation format (https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations).
 This field is required for expression imputation and at the moment the following tumor types are supported: